Yusei Kikuchi’s strong outing overshadowed by Mariners going hitless against the Orioles

 The Mariners lost their first rubber game of a series this season.

-Per the recent changes to outdoor professional sporting events, as announced by Gov. Jay Inslee, the Mariners are expected to announce on Thursday that they will increase capacity for the next homestand with special sections for fully vaccinated fans.
+Per the recent changes to outdoor professional sporting events, as announced by Gov. Jay Inslee, the Mariners are expected to announce on Thursday that they will increase capacity for the next homestand, with special sections for fully vaccinated fans.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.